 The tax rate differential between capital gain and ordinary income for non-corporate taxpayers may be significant.
 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
-The highest marginal individual income tax rate is 35%.
-The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 15% for sales and exchanges of assets held for more than one year occurring through December 31, 2008.
-A 20% rate applies to sales and exchanges of capital assets occurring after December 31, 2008.
-The maximum tax rate on long-term capital gain from the sale or exchange of "section 1250 property," or depreciable real property, is 25% to the extent that such gain would have been treated as ordinary income if the property were "section 1245 property."
-With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate stockholders at a 15% or 25% rate.
+The highest marginal individual income tax rate is currently 35%.
+The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 15% for sales and exchanges of capital assets held for more than one year occurring through December 31, 2010.
+A 20% rate applies to sales and exchanges of capital assets occurring after December 31, 2010.
+The maximum tax rate on long-term capital gain from the sale or exchange of "section 1250 property," or depreciable real property, is 25% to the extent that such gain would have been treated as ordinary income on depreciation recapture if the property were "section 1245 property" ("Unrecaptured Section 1250 Gains").
+With respect to distributions that we designate as capital gain dividends and any retained capital gains or Unrecaptured Section 1250 Gains.
 In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
 A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
 A non-corporate taxpayer may carry forward unused capital losses indefinitely.
-A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates.
-A corporate taxpayer can deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
+A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates (currently up to 35%).
+A corporate taxpayer can deduct capital losses being carried back three years and forward five years.

-If a U.S. stockholder recognizes a loss upon a subsequent disposition of our common stock in an amount that exceeds a prescribed threshold, it is possible that the provisions of recently adopted Treasury Regulations involving "reportable transactions" could apply, with a resulting requirement to separately disclose the loss generating transactions to the IRS.
+If a U.S. stockholder recognizes a loss upon a subsequent disposition of our common stock or preferred stock in an amount that exceeds a prescribed threshold, it is possible that the provisions of recently adopted Treasury Regulations involving "reportable transactions" could apply, with a resulting requirement to separately disclose the loss generating transactions to the IRS.
 While these regulations are directed towards "tax shelters," they are written quite broadly, and apply to transactions that would not typically be considered tax shelters.
 Significant penalties apply for failure to comply with these requirements.
 You should consult your tax advisors concerning any possible disclosure obligation with respect to the receipt or disposition of our common stock, or transactions that might be undertaken directly or indirectly by us.
 Moreover, you should be aware that we and other participants in transactions involving us (including our advisors) might be subject to disclosure or other requirements pursuant to these regulations.